openharmony/app_samples/ability/FormExtAbility/README.md

 ### Constraints

 1. This sample can only be run on standard-system devices.
-2. This sample demonstrates the stage model, which supports only API version 9.
+2. This sample is based on the stage model, which is supported from API version 9.
 3. The IDE version used in this sample must be 3.0.0.901 or later.